neon-fish/cass/README.md

 - Image generation
 - Rudimentary web search (using DuckDuckGo)
 - Retrieval of website text (similar to a "reader mode")
+- Optionally specify user's name and location for personalised interaction

 # Quickstart